pedromlcosta/feup-sdis/README2.txt

 		Example: if to backup, you do...     java service.Peer BACKUP folder1/folder2/image.jpg 1 then to restore, you do...  java service.Peer RESTORE folder1/folder2/image.jpg

+WHILE THE APP RUNS

+The peer will only run as long as the tracker is alive, otherwise the connection wouldnt be guaranteed to be safe.
+So, keep in mind that, if the peer disconnects and can't connect to the tracker, you won't be able to send new commands while it doesn't reconnect.